 What does a Case Aide do?

 A Case Aide plays a crucial role in supporting individuals who need assistance with their daily activities.
-This role involves working closely with clients to help them manage their personal care, household tasks, and other essential needs.
+This position involves working closely with clients to help them manage their personal care, appointments, and other essential tasks.
 Case Aides often work with people who have disabilities, the elderly, or those recovering from illness or injury.
-They provide companionship and ensure that clients can maintain their independence and quality of life.
+They provide companionship, encourage independence, and ensure that clients receive the care they need to maintain a good quality of life.

 How to become a Case Aide?